If you want to make a lasting impression on Canadian employers and land a job, you’ll need a well-written resume.

 Don’t forget to quantify your resume with numbers (e.g., percentages, dollar amounts) and specific accomplishments to provide employers with context and showcase the impact you made in your previous roles.

-And to even further highlight your resume achievements (also known as accomplishment statements), start each bullet point on your resume with an action verb.
+Additionally, to further highlight your resume achievements, start each bullet point on your resume with an action verb.
 Action-oriented words like “Produced” or “Led” give hiring managers a positive impression of your work ethic and initiative.

 For instance, our applicant’s achievements in their work experience section include action verbs and numbers (highlighted in bold):